 Figure 2 shows the difference in the average SOL scaled score for the 2014 and 2016 administrations for the different groups.
 Students in the groups Blue and above, with at least 1 unit of both WT and TT made average gains of 10.75 SOL scaled score points.
 Students in the Green group started below the Blue with Green TT group, but almost caught up on the 2016 administration, gaining an average of 30.40 SOL scaled score points.
-The Blue with Green TT group started higher than the other groups, except the Gray group, and finished at an average SOL scaled score of 400, which is the cut score for Pass/Proficient.
+The Blue with Green TT group started higher than the other groups, except the Gray group, and finished at an average SOL scaled score for Pass/Proficient.
 Newport News, VA: LANGUAGE!
 Live Pacing and SOL Analysis